fwd/nano-to/docs/username-integration.md

 ## Send Funds & Check Payment URL

-Once you've sent funds for desired plan, do a GET request on the ```check_url``` in the response, to confirm payment.
+Once you've sent funds for desired plan, do a GET request on the ```check``` in the response, to confirm payment.

 ```js
 // npm install axios